-When a student is placed in seclusion, a school employee shall always be able to see and hear the student.
-All seclusion rooms equipped with a locking door shall be designed to ensure that the lock automatically disengages when the school employee viewing the student walks away from the seclusion room, or in case of emergency, such as fire or severe weather.
-A seclusion room shall be a safe place with proportional and similar characteristics as other rooms where students frequent.
-Such room shall be free of any condition that could be a danger to the student, well-ventilated, and sufficiently lighted.
+When a student is placed in seclusion, a school employee shall always be able to see and hear the student at all times.
+The presence of another person in the area of purposeful isolation or observing the student from outside the area of purposeful isolation shall not create an exemption from otherwise reporting the incident as seclusion.
+When a student is placed in or otherwise directed to an area of purposeful isolation rooms-If the area of purposeful isolation is equipped with a locking door designed to prevent a student from leaving the area of purposeful isolation, the door shall be designed to ensure that the lock automatically disengages when the school employee viewing the student walks away from the seclusion room area of purposeful isolation, or in case of emergency, such as fire or severe weather.
+An area of purposeful isolation seclusion room shall be a safe place with proportional and similar characteristics as other those of rooms where students frequent.
+Such room\area shall be free of any condition that could be a danger to the student, well-ventilated, and sufficiently lighted.